How to Sell your Agency: Tips From Former Agency Owners

-In a letter to shareholders, Amazon CEO Jeff Bezos said, “Most decisions should probably be made with somewhere around 70% of the information you wish you had.
+In a letter to shareholders, Amazon CEO Jeff Bezos said that “Most decisions should probably be made with somewhere around 70% of the information you wish you had.
 If you wait for 90%, in most cases, you’re probably being slow.”

 And we’re not talking about tiny, insignificant decisions here.
 Not at all.
 Sometimes even the make-or-break decisions need to be made quickly and firmly.

-Below you’ll find what you should know about making important decisions fast.
-Then we’ll go in-depth about making the decision to sell your agency, including steps to take if you want to get the highest possible price for yours.
+Below you’ll find what you should know about making important decisions such as selling your agency.
+Then we’ll go in-depth about the steps on how to sell your agency for the highest price possible.

 Which means you should always be prepared if the opportunity comes.